Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Introduction

 \begin{proposition} The Weinstein $4$-dimensional domains

 have the Weinstein handlebody diagram shown in Figure~\ref{fig:Tpqrhandle} for $p,q,r\geq 0$. \end{proposition}

-We apply Legendrian Kirby calculus moves to the Weinstein handlebody diagram shown in Figure~\ref{fig:Tpqrhandle} to find another Weinstein handlebody diagram of $T_{p,q,r}$ for $p,q\geq 1$ and $r\geq 3$ that contains the Legendrian sublink $\Lambda(\beta_{22})$.
-This implies that $T_{p,q,r}$ has infinitely many distinct Lagrangian tori by Corollary~\ref{thm:weinsteinsublink}.
-We also find another Weinstein handlebody diagram of $T_{p,q,r}$ for $p,q,r\geq 2$ with $\Lambda_2$ as a sublink.
+We apply Legendrian Kirby calculus moves to the Weinstein handlebody diagram shown in Figure~\ref{fig:Tpqrhandle} to find another Weinstein handlebody diagram of $T_{p,q,r}$ for $p,r\geq 1$ and $q\geq 3$ that contains the Legendrian sublink $\Lambda(\beta_{22})$ given by the $(-1)$ closure of the positive braid $(\sigma_2\sigma_3\sigma_1\sigma_2)\sigma_1^2\sigma_3^2\in Br^+_4$.
+The $(-1)$ closure of a braid $\beta\in Br_n^+$ is the Legendrian link given by placing $\beta$ in a standard contact neighborhood of the standard max-tb Legendrian unknot in $(\R^3, \xi_{std})$.
+See the last diagram on the bottom right of Figure~\ref{fig:sublink2r} for a front of $\Lambda(\beta_{22})$ as a $(-1)$ closure of a positive braid.
+Casals and Ng~\cite[Proposition 7.4 and 7.5]{Casals_Ng} proved that $\Lambda(\beta_{22})$ has infinitely many distinct exact Lagrangian fillings of genus $1$ using Floer theoretic methods.
+We use their result in conjunction with one technical lemma (Lemma~\ref{lem:restricted}) to prove Theorem~\ref{prop:sublink}.

-\begin{theorem}~ For any $p,r\geq1$, and $q\geq 3$, the Weinstein $4$-manifold $T_{p,q,r}$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori that are all smoothly isotopic and intersect the Lagrangian co-cores once.
-For any $p,q,r\geq 2$, the Weinstein $4$-manifold $T_{p,q,r}$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian spheres that are all smoothly isotopic and intersect the Lagrangian co-cores once. \end{theorem}

-It was already known that these Milnor fibers contain infinitely many distinct exact Lagrangian spheres that are smoothly isotopic by work of Seidel~\cite{seidel_2000}.
-However, these Lagrangian spheres intersect the co-cores of the critical attaching handles $2k$-times for all different values of $k$, which is not the case for the exact Lagrangians spheres we construct.
-Applying properties of Milnor fibers of adjacent singularities to Theorem~\ref{prop:sublink} we arrive at the following more general result:

-\begin{corollary}~ Suppose that $M_f$ is the Milnor fiber of a positive modality isolated hypersurface singularity $f$, then $M_f$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori that are smoothly isotopic and infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian spheres that are smoothly isotopic. \end{corollary}

-One can also compute the \textbf{symplectic homology} of a Weinstein manifold $X_{\Lambda}$ using the Legendrian contact homology DGA of $\Lambda$, denoted by $\A(\Lambda; \partial)$~\cite{BEE,Ekholm}.
-We extend a criterion of Leverson~\cite{Leverson} for the nonvanishing of the symplectic homology of a Weinstein manifold given a Weinstein handlebody diagram.
+Weinstein handlebody diagrams can also allow one to determine whether certain symplectic invariants vanish or not without computing them explicitly.
+Suppose that $X_{\Lambda}$ is a $4$-dimensional Weinstein manifold whose $2$-handles are attached along a Legendrian link $\Lambda$.
+The \textbf{symplectic homology} of a Weinstein manifold $X_{\Lambda}$ can be computed using the Legendrian contact homology differential graded algebra of $\Lambda$, denoted by $\A(\Lambda; \partial)$~\cite{BEE,Ekholm}.
+We extend a criterion of Leverson~\cite[Corollary 1.5]{Leverson} for the non vanishing of the symplectic homology of a Weinstein manifold given a Weinstein handlebody diagram.
 Symplectic homology, denoted by $S\mathbf{H}$, is a difficult invariant to compute, and this extension gives an easy way to check whether it vanishes for a slightly broader class of Weinstein manifolds.